mspnp/cloud-design-patterns/pipes-and-filters/README.md

-﻿# Pipes and Filters Pattern
+﻿# Pipes and Filters pattern example

 This directory contains an example of the [Pipes and Filters cloud design pattern](https://learn.microsoft.com/azure/architecture/patterns/pipes-and-filters).